baseboxorg/jeffskinnerbox.github.io/content/ideas/mesh-networking-with-openwrt.md

 # Communities Experiment with Mesh Networks
 ![BattlemeshV9](http://www.olsr.org/mediawiki/images/c/c5/BattleMeshV9.png =100x100 "The Wireless Battle of the Mesh is an event that aims to bring together people from across the globe to test the performance of different routing protocols for ad-hoc networks, like Babel, B.A.T.M.A.N, BMX, OLSR, and 802.11s.")(http://battlemesh.org/)
-Some of the interest in mesh networking is about getting around traditional ISPs, or as an emergency backup network in the event of a disaster, or providing [true secrecy][04] / privacy / anonymity from the paring eyes of governments, or promoting [hyperlocality][02], or just experimenting with the latest mesh networking protocols.
+Some of the interest in mesh networking is about getting around traditional ISPs, or as an emergency backup network in the event of a disaster,gg or providing [true secrecy][04] / privacy / anonymity from the paring eyes of governments, or promoting [hyperlocality][02], or just experimenting with the latest mesh networking protocols.